 So what’s Lurra about?
-It’s a Basque inspired charcoal & wood fired dining spot which features its own wine cellar, oak flooring, 20 seat al-fresco dining area and an open kitchen with a marble bar.
-There is good amount of things that once swam the sea featuring as well that exceptionally good Galician beef – the truly ‘Old Cow’ the cattle are left out to roam on the Galician Hills until they’re up to 15 years old.
-It’s imported by the same folk who supply Kitty Fisher’s & the renowned Clerkenwell butcher Turner and George.
-That can only be a good thing.
+It’s a Basque inspired charcoal & wood fired dining spot that features its own wine cellar, oak flooring, 20 seat al-fresco dining area and an open kitchen with a marble bar.
+There is good amount of things that once swam the sea on the menu as well that exceptionally good Galician beef we came here for – these are ex-milkers left out to roam on the Galician Hills until they’re up to 15 years old.
+This glorious moo is imported by the same folk who supply Kitty Fisher’s & the renowned Clerkenwell butcher Turner and George.
+This can only be a good thing.
 They come from the same family as Donostia and The Lockhart group who are all nearby too, Lurra is a wee bit younger though having opened its doors in September 2015.

 There menu is geared towards a sharing plate format and they are well known for their 14 year old year old Rubia Galega or ‘Galician Blonde’, which is a breed of cattle from Galicia, North-Western Spain.
 The grilled turbot in txakoli sauce is a must have too.

 Txakoli (Agerre) £26.
 In case you don’t know Txakoli is produced in the Basque region of Spain and is a light, fizzy, dry white wine with low alcohol content.
 They are generally weeks or months old before consumed.
 (It works perfectly with Basque food).
 Pouring from a height aerates the liquid develops that fizz.

 Cordal olives stuffed with strawberries and orange £4.
 My mind has a curious tendency to try new combinations (new to me anyway) and this is no exception.
-I found them very weird and bordering unpleasant.
+I did find them very weird and bordering unpleasant.
 I’ll skip them next time.

 Sour dough with bone marrow £5.5.
-Custardy and silken bone marrow – it’s a very interesting bite when you spread it over that already incredible charred, crusty and chewy sour dough.
+Custardy and silken bone marrow is a very interesting snack when you spread it over that already seriously good wood charred, crusty and chewy sour dough.
 Good sour dough makes me dewy-eyed and often you’ll see me wipe the dribble off my chin, this one is no exception.